joshjohanning-org/export-ghas-to-csv/README.md

     C -->|download| D(fa:fa-file-csv CSV files)
 ```

-Obviously if you're only wanting the CSV file, run this thing, then download the artifact.
+Run this thing, then download the artifact.
 It's a zip file with the CSV file(s).
 You're ready to rock and roll. :)

 An example of use is below.
 Note that the custom inputs, such as if you are wanting data on a different repo and need additional scopes for that, are set as environmental variables: